 Duration and Persistence

-• Burnout is often considered a response to chronic workplace stress and may improve with changes in work conditions or workload.
+• Physician burnout is often considered a response to chronic workplace stress and may improve with changes in work conditions or workload.
 In contrast, depression tends to be a more pervasive and enduring condition that may not solely be resolved by changes in the external environment.

 If you or someone you know is experiencing symptoms of burnout or depression, it is advisable to seek professional help from a healthcare provider or mental health professional.
 They can provide a proper diagnosis and recommend appropriate interventions, which may include therapy, medication, lifestyle changes, or a combination of these.